Minimizing runoff from shoreland property

 Figure 2: Constructing a straw bale barrier to slow runoff and prevent erosion.

 Buildings and runoff

 Figure 3: Build rooflines perpendicular to slopes

 - Install rain gutters along the edge of rooftops to help carry water off of the roof and away from the building to areas where soil won't be eroded; make sure there is erosion protection where the gutters outlet onto soil.

 - Keep gutters free from debris and draining properly.

 - Keep rooftops free of snow and ice buildup to help control the magnitude of runoff in the spring and protect your roof from damage.

 - Pave patios with flagstones or decay-resistant wood blocks instead of solid material to permit some water to seep around the stones or blocks.

-It is a Minnesota law that you must "call before you dig."
+It is Minnesota law to call 811 before you dig.